esbanarango/ember-model-validator/README.md

 ````

 ### Match
-Speficy the attribute to match with.
+Specify the attribute to match with.

 ##### Options
   - A `string`.
 The name of the attribute to match with  (Alias for `attr`).